Computer-CGuy/Pytorch-Grad-CAM-AlexNet/README.md

+### Forked from https://github.com/jacobgil/pytorch-grad-cam .
+All the credit goes to him.

 ## Grad-CAM implementation in Pytorch ##

 ### What makes the network think the image label is 'pug, pug-dog' and 'tabby, tabby cat':